 Examples from various provinces and the Federal Government:

-- British Columbia - Section 3 (5) of the BC Limitation Act sets 6 years as the limit for debt.
+- British Columbia - As of June 1, 2013, the BC Limitation Act sets 2 years as the limit for debt.

 - Alberta - The Alberta Limitations Act sets 2 years as the term which is extended to 10 years if there is a judgement.